Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 Checks index sizes, fragmentation, and consistent engine and collation usage across all schemas in MySQL/MariaDB.
 Detects schemas where mixed storage engines, collations, charsets, or table engines are in use, which can indicate configuration drift or migration issues.

-**Alerting Logic:**

-* WARN if the index size is larger than the data size for a schema (if at least one of them exceeds 10 MiB)
-* WARN if more than one storage engine is used within a single schema
-* WARN if more than one collation is used within a single schema
-* WARN if more than one table engine is used within a single schema
-* WARN if more than one charset for text-like columns is used within a single schema
-* WARN if more than one collation for text-like columns is used within a single schema

 **Data Collection:**

 * Queries `information_schema.schemata` for all non-system schemas